Khvostenko-OV/Road_task/README.md

 - `version` (int, optional; default = latest): version number

 **Description**
-Returns certain version of the edges of a network.
+Returns certain version of the edges of the network.
 Search by ID or by name (ID has priority).

 **Access rules:**
 - Public networks: accessible by anyone